akash-star/django-Task/README.md

 ### making a Scheduling API by Django REST Framework

+##### ABSTRACT:
+###### Django API for scheduling.
+The application is build in python Django REST framework.
+The django model accepts two parameters url and time.The Specification defines an API to Schedule a task on a Specified time.
+The task is to return the url if it matches the time specified mentioned. if it matches the

 ### Working mechanism:
     1. first we have to call the API with a url_for_site containng a url and a timestamp containing a date and time in specific format and It would be a POST call.
 This will schedule the task for us.